-To create a free, open-access, comprehensive Emergency Medicine curriculum that will serve as the educational gold standard within our specialty.
+To create a free, open-access, comprehensive Emergency Medicine curriculum that serves as the educational gold standard within our specialty.

 Foundations of Emergency Medicine is a year-long course specifically designed for intern level learners.
 It is intended to provide a comprehensive framework for understanding cardinal presentations, “can’t miss” diagnoses and essential management strategies within the EM Model of Clinical Practice.